Insect growth regulators (IGRs) are the sleepers of insecticides.

-Dipteran molting disruptors are specific to insects in the Order Diptera.
+Dipteran molting disruptors primarily affect insects in the order Diptera.
 There are ongoing efforts to evaluate cyromazine, the sole active ingredient in this class, for use against other target organisms.

 Cyromazine interferes with the formation of an insect’s cuticle, the outer covering of the insect and its exoskeleton to which the muscles are attached.
 Its specific mode of action makes it a great tool when beneficial insects are involved because it will not have adverse effects on non-dipteran insect development.

 Figure 5.
 Insect growth regulators and their effects on various stages of house fly development.

 While we know a lot about where an IGR will affect an insect in it morphological and metamorphic processes, it’s unlikely that anyone will be able to tell a difference between IGRs in a field application.
 The effects of IGRs, including color changes and morphological abnormalities, can be observed but differentiating between chitin synthesis inhibitors and JH mimics will be much more difficult.

 Our IGR recommendations are less related to the timing of an insect on the individual level and more focused on the seasonality of control.
 Like choosing the right adulticide, knowing a little bit about the time of year, the delivery, and target insect will help you chose the right product.

 Integrating IGRs into your pest management protocols will prove to be the sleeper plays of the season; their unexpected roles in improved control will have you wondering why you didn’t incorporate IGRs sooner.